 </ejb-local-ref>

 Now comes the intersting part.
 The XDoclet-generated technical bean class.
-This class is generated with the session subtask.

 /*